 The Golden Stool (full title, Sika Dwa Kofi) has been the symbol of power in Ashanti Kingdom since the 17th century.
-According to oral tradition, Okomfo Anokye, a High Priest and one of the two founders of the Ashanti Confederacy, conjured the Golden Stool, decorated with golden bells and fetters, and caused it to descend from the sky where it landed at the feet of Osei Tutu I, the first Asantehene (King) of Ashanti.
+According to oral tradition, Okomfo Anokye, a High Priest and one of the two founders of the Ashanti Confederacy, conjured the Golden Stool, decorated with golden bells, and caused it to descend from the sky where it landed at the feet of Osei Tutu I, the first Asantehene (King) of Ashanti.
 Beginning with Osei Tutu I, the Ashanti have believed that the Golden Stool houses the soul of the Ashanti nation.

 The Stool, made of gold, stands 18 inches high, 24 inches long, and 12 inches wide.
 It was never allowed to touch the ground and was considered so sacred that no one was allowed to sit on it.
 Each new Ashante king is lowered and raised over the Golden Stool without touching it.
 No one could be considered a legitimate ruler without the Golden Stool, which usually occupied its own throne next to the Asantehene.